 In 1957-58, two Research Schemes were subsidised by the Council of Scientific & Industrial Research - one for Chemistry and Phenolic Resins and the other for the Chemical Re-activities of the wide proteins.
 Postgraduates courses M.A. and M.Sc. were also started.

-1965-66 - the year the city's well known Mylapore Academy whose President was the late Dr. C.P.
-Ramasamy Iyer instituted a beautiful rolling cup to be awarded to the College that secured the highest number of passes in PUC Our College got it with 91% result (510/559 students), `Loyola Look Out' was started by students with the help of Rev. Fr Murphy, S.J.
+1965-66 - The city's well known Mylapore Academy, whose President was the late Dr. C.P.
+Ramasamy Iyer, instituted a beautiful rolling cup to be awarded to the college that secured the highest number of passes in PUC.
+Our College obtained with 91% result (510/559 students).`Loyola Look Out' was started by students with the help of Rev. Fr Murphy, S.J.

-In 1972-73 in spite of widespread student agitation in the State, Loyola went an almost uninterrupted.
-With the help of AIACHE (All India Association for Christian Higher Education) a self-evaluation programme to clarify the goals, objectives, updated methods of teaching and administration was introduced.
+In 1972-73 in spite of widespread student agitation in the State, Loyola went on almost uninterrupted.
+With the help of AIACHE (All India Association for Christian Higher Education), a self-evaluation programme to clarify the goals, objectives, updated methods of teaching and administration was introduced.